OneWprldOneWave/One-Wave-No-Partical-Science/proofs.md

 This survives mathematical scrutiny.

-The remaining challenge is showing that known particle properties emerge from those mode structures quantitatively.
+The remaining challenge is determining whether known particle properties emerge quantitatively from those structures.

 ---

 NEXT PROOF TARGET

-Primary objective:
+Primary Objective

-Can One-Wave derive measurable particle properties from geometry and resonance alone?
+Can measurable particle properties be derived from geometry and resonance alone?

-Success criteria:
+Minimum Success Requirement

-Predict something before inserting the known answer.
+Predict at least one measurable quantity before inserting the known answer.

+Examples:

+- mass ratio
+- magnetic moment
+- scattering feature
+- confinement scale
+- coupling relationship

+Advancement Criterion

-Only then does One-Wave move from conceptual framework toward physical theory.
+Only successful prediction moves One-Wave from a conceptual framework toward a physical theory.